foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 A hot mess that renders all thoughts empty

 A witness in a body that ain't mine
-A body that isn't mine to operate
+A body that ain't mine to operate
 Not speechless or motionless
 But words that aren't mine
 Actions autonomous